iotaledger/devx/.github/ISSUE_TEMPLATE/wiki-change-request.md

----
 name: Wiki Change Request
 about: Request new content or changes for the wiki.
-title: 'Wiki Change Request:'
+title: '[Wiki Change Request]: '
 labels: 'wiki-change-request'
-assignees: 'lucas-tortora'
+assignees:
+  - lucas-tortora
 body:
 - type: dropdown
   attributes: